moduguvikram/mortgage-calculator/readme.md

 A cross-platform mortgage calculator built with React Native (Web/iOS/Android) and a Node.js backend, designed to help users estimate mortgage payments, payoff dates, and interest savings with extra payments.

+# Application Access

+Web application can be accessed using https://mortgage-okcnpwljc-vikram-modugus-projects.vercel.app/

 ---

 ## Features